Sumboard

 • You need advanced features like data export, drilldown, or complex tooltips

-When neither is the answer
+When neither rendering library is enough

 If you're choosing between Highcharts and Chart.js for embedded analytics, you might be solving the wrong problem.
 Both libraries still require you to: